 Of the indictment, the U.S. Attorney General working on the matter, William M. McSwain, stated, “Tony Luke’s is an iconic Philadelphia brand, but that is not what matters in the eyes of the law.
 These are serious allegations and it should go without saying that everyone has an obligation to follow the law.
 This alleged scheme victimized honest taxpayers in two ways: first, by hiding more than $8 million in revenue from the IRS and second, by avoiding payroll taxes.”

 The scheme apparently ran from 2006 to 2016, with a burp in 2015 when the pair were engaged in a courtroom franchising and recipe disagreement with Tony Luke Jr., also a son of Mr. Lucidonio.
-According to the indictment, Anthony and Nicolas were concerned legal troubles might shed light on their activities, so 2015 returns were doctored to report more income—and also included fake income tax deductions to offset the increase in income reported.
+According to the indictment, Anthony and Nicolas were concerned legal troubles might shed light on their activities, so the 2015 returns were doctored to report more income—and also included fake income tax deductions to offset the increase in income reported.

 If convicted, the father and son face years in prison, extensive fines, and probation.
 Although facing serious tax charges, they are presumed innocent until found otherwise.
 Whether you make a million dollars making sandwiches, steel, or in financial transactions, if you become embroiled in an IRS criminal tax investigation—speak with an experienced tax attorney for help mitigating the impact of charges that may be pending against you.